CFRD Released TIme

 While proposals are limited to three credit/load hours in any given year, they can continue for more than one year and faculty members are encouraged to propose long-term as well as short-term projects.
 In short, we recognize that not all projects fall into discrete one-semester units.

 Like other faculty development support programs, proposals will be evaluated on their merits.
 The Center for Faculty Excellence will also fund special projects that do not fall neatly into any of these categories or for which special consideration is appropriate.
-Faculty who anticipate being on a sabbatical any semester during the academic year 2013-2014 are not eligible to apply for this cycle.
+Faculty who anticipate being on a sabbatical any semester during the academic year 2014-2015 are NOT eligible to apply for this cycle.

-Please submit your proposal (including the cover sheet, which may be downloaded below, and no more than two single-spaced pages) to your respective dean (through your department chair) by Friday, October 5.
+Please submit your proposal (including the Cover Sheet, which may be downloaded below, and no more than two single-spaced pages) to your respective dean (through your department chair) by Monday, October 21.
+We in turn ask deans to review the proposals and forward only those deemed appropriate and competitive to the Center for Faculty Excellence, 316 Gannett Center, by Wednesday, October 30.
 As part of their review process for CFRD proposals, deans are responsible for determining the administrative feasibility of the proposed released time.